kidanen/alx-pre_course/ReadMe.md

-My first readme is not
+this is a pre colne execise!